50 Things You Need To Know About Betrayal Trauma

 - In order to feel safe, I will ____________.

-There are also non-negotiable boundaries.
-An example of a non-negotiable boundary might be that you notify the police if you find the addict has been abusing children.
+Another example might be that a woman notifies the police when she finds the addict has been abusing children.

 A Certified Sex Addiction Therapist.